n054/SpiderMonkey-JavaScript/README.md

-A quick solution of the Klammeraffe problem in JavaScript
+A quick solution of the spider monkey problem in JavaScript

 TODO: Remove the state variable "cancelled" through folding